nklingen/DocRankingWebsite/content/docs/model.md

         return x
 ```

+The goal of this model is to push together question and conversation encodings.

+We apply the following steps:
+1. capture the CLS token from the BERT output.
+2. Pass through a fully connected layer with batch normalisation
+3. Apply a ReLU activation function
+4. Apply Dropout
+5. Pass through a second fully connected layer with batch normalisation

 ## Ranking Head

-The goal of this model is to pair question and conversation encodings with document encodings to optimise the Document Ranking score.

-We apply the following steps:
-1. Pass through a fully connected layer with batch normalisation
-2. Apply a ReLU activation function
-3. Apply Dropout
-4. Pass through a fully connected layer with batch normalisation

 ```python
 class ranking_HEAD(nn.Module):